microfoam/maximal/waves/chowder/README.md

 ### Abba-Zabba foam
-Now here's the reason I have been obsessed with this new fractal way of looking at repeats, inspired by studying sequence evolution in relatively unconstranied gene regulatory sequences.
+Now here's the reason I have been obsessed with this new fractal way of looking at repeats, inspired by studying sequence evolution in relatively unconstrained gene regulatory sequences.
 There is nothing about this particular business that is common sense.
 For example, having implemented the capabilities I just described, I thought I had a choice about whether to choose the bigger or the smaller of the two adjacently-annotated *k*-mers with non-zero mod *k*'s.